heitorbaldo/heitorbaldo.github.io/_pages/about.md

 Analysis of neural population activity through low-dimensional neural manifolds and the geometry of matrix manifolds, including Stiefel and Grassmann manifolds for dimensionality reduction, subspace estimation, cross-session and cross-subject alignment, and manifold-constrained state inference.
 This treats neural computation as motion on curved latent spaces and brings the appropriate differential-geometric and optimization machinery (geodesics, retractions, manifold-valued statistics) to bear on how such trajectories relate to behavior and cognition.

 ### 4. Topological and Geometric Deep Learning for Neuroscience.
-Development and application of geometric, topological, and manifold-aware learning architectures — graph, hypergraph, simplicial, and sheaf neural networks, as well as equivariant and manifold-valued models, tailored to the structure of neural and connectomic data.
+Development and application of geometric, topological, and manifold-aware learning architectures (graph, hypergraph, simplicial, and sheaf neural networks, as well as equivariant and manifold-valued models, adapted to the structure of neural and connectomic data).
 The goal is to build models whose inductive biases respect the higher-order, geometric, and topological nature of brain data, improving both predictive performance and interpretability relative to generic deep-learning approaches.

 ### 5. Brain Coding and Decoding
-Reconstruction of stimuli, intentions, and cognitive states from measured neural activity, spanning both the encoding problem (how sensory and cognitive variables are represented) and the decoding problem ("brain reading"): recovering those variables from recorded signals.
+Reconstruction of stimuli, intentions, and cognitive states from measured neural activity, covering both the encoding problem (how sensory and cognitive variables are represented) and the decoding problem: recovering those variables from recorded signals.
 This integrates the representational insights of the algebraic, manifold, and topological directions above with statistical and machine-learning decoders, with relevance to brain–computer interfaces and neurotechnology.

 ## MS and PhD Thesis